-IMPORTANT NOTE ON TUITION AND FEES: Most students will be able to completely cover their Tuition, Fees, and Miscellaneous Fees by applying for financial aid, grants, and scholarships.
+IMPORTANT NOTE ON TUITION AND FEES: Many students will be able to completely cover their Tuition, Fees, and Miscellaneous Fees by applying for financial aid, grants, and scholarships.
 Students who prove they have exhausted national and state scholarships may apply for additional PIU grants to cover fees.
 Talk to our Financial Aid Administrator for details on how to apply for these.

 Tuition

-Tuition fee per credit hour for all students
+Tuition fee per credit hour for all students \$273

 Fee structure per semester

 Resident & Non-Resident Guam Students DE Students

 Registration \$25 \$25

 Student Services \$125 \$25

 Library Services \$50 \$50

 Student Activities \$25

 Computer \$50

 Internet \$75

 Online Learning \$36 \$36

 Accident Insurance \$25

 TOTAL \$411 \$136

-- 1. A "Resident & Non-Resident Guam Student" is identified by taking inperson classes on the Guam campus.
+- 1. A "Resident & Non-Resident Guam Student" is identified by taking in-person classes on the Guam campus.
 A "DE Student" is identified by taking DE-formatted classes.
 If a student takes a combination of in-person and DE classes in any given semester, they shall be identified as a "Resident & Non-Resident Guam Student." - 2.
-Late registration (from the Wednesday of Week 1, 4:00 pm, to the Friday of Week 2, 4:00 pm) is \$100.
-No students will be permitted to register after that Friday of Week 2, 4:00 p.m. - 3.
+Late registration is the first week in a semester and has a fee of \$50. - 3.
 Resident & Non-Resident Guam Students taking 5 credits or less on the Guam campus will be charged 50% (\$62.50) of the student services fee.